PHP-DI/PHP-DI/README.md

 But wait!
 Do not use this everywhere because this makes your code **dependent on the container**.
 This is an antipattern to dependency injection (it is like the service locator pattern: dependency *fetching* rather than *injection*).

-So PHP-DI container has to be called at the root of your application (in your Front Controller for example).
+So PHP-DI container should be called at the root of your application (in your Front Controller for example).
 To quote the Symfony docs about Dependency Injection:

 > You will need to get [an object] from the container at some point but this should be as few times as possible at the entry point to your application.

-For this reason, we provide integration with web frameworks (work in progress).
-Currently we offer integration with Zend Framework 1.
+For this reason, we try to provide integration with MVC frameworks (work in progress).

+To sum up:

+- If you can, use `$container->get()` in you front controller ou router to get an instance of a controller class
+- Else, use `$container->get()` in your controllers (but avoid it in your services)

 ## More